clojure-doc/clojure-doc.github.io/Klipse.md

 == Macros

-Write macros in Klipse require using `defmacro` from `https://github.com/mfikes/chivorcam`, likse this:
+Write macros in Klipse require using `defmacro` from `https://github.com/mfikes/chivorcam`, like this:

 ```clojure
 (require '[chivorcam.core :refer [defmacro defmacfn]])